carstenwindler/frameworkless/README.md

 > Please note, this is not meant to be used in production.
 Use it on your own risk.

-## V3 - adding some advanced packages
+## V4 - adding tests and code quality tools

-Version 3 of this little webservice is getting there.
-Let's add Monolog for proper logging and an Auth middleware.
+Version 4 is finally adding basic functional API tests and Code Quality tools.

 ### Installation